Opening Night Venue: 2021 (Date to be announced) — Benaki Museum, 138 Pireos St.

 Experiencing Light as a Particle

-Travelling fast and entering uncharted territories, MDFF World Tour launches its first edition in Athens on Thursday, November 5, at the Benaki Museum, with a première screening, talks by special guests, and light dinner.
+Travelling fast and entering uncharted territories, MDFF World Tour launches its first edition in Athens in 2021 (Date to be announced) at the Benaki Museum, with a première screening, talks by special guests, and light dinner.
 The Festival invites us to re-imagine and re-design our future, not only by shedding light on the unexplored potentials of the moving image, but primarily by reflecting this light back to the social space.
 Exploring the surfaces and testing the boundaries of the white cube, MDFF World Tour Athens introduces a vibrant environment where design permeates and reconfigures controlled spaces, so as to leave room for thought, experiment, and interaction.

 Experiencing Light as a Wave